 It is not always possible to prevent a manic episode, but as the condition progresses, the individual and their friends and family may start to notice the signs of a mood change.

-- see a doctor, if it is the first time or if you have discontinued treatment, or if treatment is not working.
+- See a doctor, if it is the first time, if you have discontinued treatment, or if treatment is not working.

-- Follow the treatment plan set out by your doctor and keep all medical appointments, as your medications may need adjusting
+- Follow the treatment plan and keep all medical appointments, as medications may need adjusting.

 If you have people around you, try to share with them what is happening so that they can support you.